Steve Villa: An Unlikely Ascent

 By James Florence, Diamond Certified Resource Reporter

-Q: What’s your favorite season and why?
+Q: What’s your favorite season?

-Q: What’s your favorite kind of tree?
+Q: What’s your favorite sports team?

 A: It’s a tie between the San Francisco 49ers and the Green Bay Packers.
 I grew up rooting for the Packers.

 Q: Do you collect anything?

 A: Cars.
 I have a small collection that includes a 1966 Corvette Stingray convertible, a 1974 Chevy pickup and a 1991 Camaro convertible.Read more